 |

-Administration BuildingThe AU Administratin Building was built in 1999.
-The architect designed the entire building in a shape which cuts the plane of the viewer's horizon, relating a feeling of preparedness in a joint jouney into the future- the future of AU and its students in the world.
+University Peak is the starting point for exhibitions to the outer reaches of the continent on science and research.
+An A-Z list of our facilities is as follows: Administration BuildingThe UANT Administratin Building was built in 1999.
+The architect designed the entire building in a shape which cuts the plane of the viewer's horizon, relating a feeling of preparedness in a joint jouney into the future- the future of UANT and its students in the world.

-Administration Building Apollo Hall Apollo XI HallApollo XI Hall was built in the mid-late 1960s, and named for the NASA Apollo Space Program's 11th vehicle, which first took mankind to another world.
+Administration Building Apollo 11 Hall Apollo 11 HallApollo 11 Hall was built in the mid-late 1960s, and named for the NASA Apollo Space Program's 11th vehicle, which first took mankind to another world.
 In fact, students call it 'the Moon' thanks to a very large scale model of the Moon / Earth system in its atrium.
-Apollo hall will reopen in 2008 after a year-long renovation.
+Apollo hall re-opened in 2009 after a year-long renovation.
 BiosferaThe Biosphere experiments in North America are only the most famous of many such projects going on around the world.
-AU's unique geographic position and climate worked to the university's favor in the case of the Biosfera Building.
+UANT's unique geographic position and climate worked to the university's favor in the case of the Biosfera Building.
 Originally a research facility, the university inherited it and now conducts experiments of its own here.
 Currently it is being used for research in human psychology and survival in long duration isolation, Hydroponic farming and in-situ resource utilization ('living off the land').

-The Ice Box being brought to AU Lason Hall Lason HallBuilt in the 1990s, loved by some and hated by others, Lason Hall is known throughout AU as the place where most classes take place, most meetings are in front of, and most exams are- passed? failed?
-Museum Hall (inc. Library)Museum Hall was built in 1998 to house the four wings of the Antarctica Museum, and the AU Library.
+The Ice Box being brought to UANT Lason Hall Lason HallBuilt in the 1990s, loved by some and hated by others, Lason Hall is known throughout UANT as the place where most classes take place, most meetings are in front of, and most exams are- passed? failed?
+Museum Hall (inc. Library)Museum Hall was built in 1998 to house the four wings of the Antarctica Museum, and the UANT Library.
 The AM has three floors and six wings, including video archives.The library is linked to the museum by a 200 m. skyway.

 Clean steam rises above the Tesla Plant The warmest place on campus Two of the lakes are connected by a small strait with a bridge overpassing it, and one lies alone, further out.
 The lakes are closed for swimming at 22:00 except on special occasions.
 See student film.
 Varga-Jeno HallsSee: Residence Halls